Undermanned Seton Hall stuns No. 7 Maryland 5... | Taiwan News

 The Pirates (7-4) held the Terrapins to 27% shooting, blocked 15 shots and forced 17 turnovers in ending a two-game losing streak and handing Maryland (10-2) its second straight loss.

+Seton Hall played without Big East Conference preseason player of the year Myles Powell (concussion) and power forward Sando Mamukelashvili (broken wrist).

-Seton Hall seemed in control when Anthony Nelson hit a layup for a 49-42 edge with about a minute to play.
-Then the Pirates missed three free throws and turned the ball over, setting up Anthony Cowan Jr. to try a tying 3-pointer with 22 seconds left.
+The Pirates seemed in control when Anthony Nelson hit a layup for a 49-42 edge with about a minute to play.
+Then Seton Hall missed three free throws and turned the ball over, setting up Anthony Cowan Jr. to try a tying 3-pointer with 22 seconds left.

 Cowan missed, and Seton Hall got the rebound and made a free throw to ice it.